VioletBitKitten/SAPI/doc/SAPI.md

 #### TSpVoice.SetAudioOutputName

 Set the Output to be used when speaking text by the Output name.
 Intended for user interface.
+If an exact name match is not found a partial StartsWith match will be attempted.
 Internally calls [TSpVoice.GetAudioOutputs](#tspvoicegetaudiooutputs) and [TSpVoice.SetAudioOutputID](#tspvoicesetaudiooutputid).
 See also the message `SpVoice_invalid_audio_output_name`.

 **Definition:**